 Note: Many sites and museums are closed on Mondays, be sure to check current days and hours before you go.

-Roma PassRoma Pass includes free transportation for three days and free admission for two museums or sites.
+Roma PassRoma Pass includes free transportation for three days and free admission for your choice of two museums or sites.
 After the first two uses, Roma Pass gives the holder a reduced admission price at other museums and sites, exhibitions, and events.
+There are also 7 museums that are always free with the pass.
 Roma Pass can be used at more than 40 monuments, museums and archaeological sites.
+There's also a 48 hour version of the pass that includes free admission to one museum of choice and the same benefits of the 3 day pass.

 Buying a Roma Pass in Rome: Roma Pass can be purchased at Tourist Information Points in Rome including the train station and Fiumincino Airport, travel agencies, hotels, Atac (bus) ticket offices, news stands, and tabacchi (tabacchi definition).
 Roma Pass can also be purchased directly from the museum or site ticket windows.